pdx-cs-ai/psamlearn/README.md

     python3 nbayes.py personal.csv 10

-The output will consist of the accuracy for each cross-validation split.
+The output will consist of the accuracy, false-positive rate and false-negative rate for each cross-validation split.